UBC-MDS/DSCI_522_group27/README.md

 We can get a summary report by using Pandas profiling to do exploratory data analysis on data.

 We can create an eda folder at the root of our group repository and add our tables and figures into this eda folder.
+We also created a folder named src to store the a `.ipynb` script which downloads and writes the file.

+# Usages

+# Dependencies

 # License
 The materials on predicting white wine quality are licensed under the MIT License